grafana/alloy/docs/sources/_index.md

   width: 110
   height: 110
   description: >-
     Grafana Alloy is a vendor-neutral distribution of the OpenTelemetry (OTel) Collector.
-With Alloy, you can instrument your application or infrastructure to collect, process, and forward telemetry data to the data source of your choice.
+With Alloy, you can instrument your app or infrastrastructure to collect, process, and forward telemetry data to the data source of your choice.
   title_class: pt-0 lh-1
   items:
     - title: Install Alloy